Background & Biography:

 He believes strongly in promoting the arts to local schoolchildren

-as well as displaying the works of other local talent which
+as well as displaying the works of other local talent which he

-Society Forum of the Gambia.
+of the Gambia.

 See the Kyor Gallery